idangs/Data-Upload-to-Redshift-Cluster/README.md

 python merge.py "/Users/sourcefolder" "/Users/destfolder"
 ```

-After, downloading the required files, and merging the required subfolders, Data uploader to redshift cluster can be used as the final step.</p>
+After, downloading the required files, and merging the required subfolders, Data uploader to redshift cluster can be used as the final step.

 <h3>Scheduling downloads</h3>